 Professor Jamie Hacker Hughes is a consultant clinical psychologist, psychotherapist and supervisor currently working in independent practice in central London and leading a religious order as the newly elected Minister Provincial of the Anglican Franciscan Third Order.
 Five years after qualifying as a clinical psychologist, Jamie was diagnosed with Type 2 bipolar affective disorder after […]

-Senior Lecturer in Small Animal Orthopaedics, University of Liverpool My life ‘rapidly’ changed a few years ago when I had a serious mental illness.
+Rob Pettitt is a Senior Lecturer in Small Animal Orthopaedics at the University of Liverpool.
+My life ‘rapidly’ changed a few years ago when I had a serious mental illness.
 I say rapidly as it resulted from an elongated period of high stress at work and the breakup of my family life.
-I had always been a ‘get on with it’ […]
+I had always […]

 Malcolm Kinnear graduated in 1990, but had not completed his psychiatric training when he went on long-term sick leave with depression in 1997.
 He joined the Doctors’ Support Network in 1999 and became active in organising its Scottish activities from 2004 as his mental health very gradually improved.
 In 2009, he attempted to return to […]